 Subscribe to our newsletter.
 IT IS FREE.

-In addition to working for a couple of national newspapers in Nigeria and Hilhouse Media in United Kingdom(2000 – 2013) as motoring editor and editorial consultant respectively, Femi was a regular guest on Television, talking and analyzing motoring and road transportation issues and was the first Motoring Journalist to win Peugeot-sponsored Nigerian Best Motoring Media Executive Award 2001.
+In addition to working for a couple of national newspapers in Nigeria and Hilhouse Media in the United Kingdom(2000 – 2013) as motoring editor and editorial consultant respectively, Femi was a regular guest on Television, talking and analyzing motoring and road transportation issues and was the first Motoring Journalist to win Peugeot-sponsored Nigerian Best Motoring Media Executive Award 2001.

 Efula Abbah has practiced journalism for over a decade.
 He looks after Motoring World News and Features sections and also ensures the website features the right content desired by our readers.
-Responsible for uncovering news stories and securing exclusive test drive, our General Editor is in charge of feeding the magazine with news and interviews from motoring events, including motor shows and new car launches.
+Responsible for uncovering news stories and securing exclusive test drives, our General Editor is in charge of feeding the magazine with news and interviews from motoring events, including motor shows and new car launches.

 Lagos Bureau Chief